-In this interview with MIT SMR editor Michael S. Hopkins, Kochan, who is a professor of management at MIT and a leading analyst of workplace relations, identifies the need for totally altering employee/employer relationships as the critical opportunity and threat faced by the airline industry.
-Kochan explores the airline industry models that have worked (and are working) along with those that haven’t.
+In this interview, Kochan explores the airline industry models that have worked (and are working) along with those that haven’t.
 And he suggests that the airline industry isn’t alone in encountering fundamental choices about how collaborative their workplaces will become.
-One of the keys, Kochan explains, is employee engagement and empowerment of service employees on the front lines.
+He spoke with MIT Sloan Management Review editor Michael S. Hopkins.

 The Continental Airlines and United Air Lines merger was shelved earlier this year, but it appears that the Delta Air Lines and Northwest Airlines deal is on track to happen.
 Will it be a success?